 Propagation

 Propagation is easy from cuttings where a piece around 10 cm long can be cut from a plant and left for around a week to ten days for the cut to heal and callus over.
 The cutting can then be placed into a potting mix and it should strike fairly easily.
-Some gardeners us rooting hormones, either powder or liquid, however Crassula cuttungs generally strike well without assistance.
+Some gardeners us rooting hormones, either powder or liquid, however Crassula cuttings generally strike well without assistance.

 You can cover the pot and cuttings with a plastic bag to increase humidity, however even this is not always needed as ling as the potting mix ix kept moist, but not wet.
-Keep new cuting in light shade until signs of new growth.
+Keep new cutting in light shade until signs of new growth.

 Species and cultivars include :

-- Crassula arborescens ‘Silver Dollar Jade’
+- C. arborescens ‘Silver Dollar Jade’

 Crassula arborescens are available for sale online from the following growers